 Every content marketer faces two crucial challenges.
 One is the challenge of balancing demand generation with brand marketing.
 Which do you choose first?
 How do you know what the audience wants?
 The second one is the ultimate quality over quantity conundrum.
 Do you put out more content to reach your target audience or do you focus on a couple of excellent pieces to draw them in?

-Brittany Geronimo, Passionate Cybersecurity Marketer & Brand Strategist, talks to Anirudh Singla, Founder and CEO, Pepper Content about this and more in a recent interview.
+Brittany Geronimo, Cybersecurity Marketer & Brand Strategist, and Director of Content Marketing and Strategy at Socure, talks to Anirudh Singla, Founder, and CEO, of Pepper Content about this and more in a recent interview.

 1. How did you get into content marketing and how has the journey been?